Melanie is an avid vegan homemaker who has been researching and implementing natural home remedies for over 15 years.

-It's always exciting to be able to make things yourself, instead of having to buy it from the store.
+It's always exciting to be able to make things yourself, instead of having to buy them from the store.
 Just keep in mind that because it is a natural solution, it will separate.
 So be sure to always give it a quick shake before using it.

 The other thing that I've noticed is that over time—I would say when it's about 1/4 full—it develops white floaties in it.
-Don't worry about this though, it's totally normal and your detergent has not gone bad.
+Don't worry about this, though; it's totally normal, and your detergent has not gone bad.
 At this point, it's just a further state of separation of ingredients, but it still cleans just as well as when it's first made, I promise!

 It really feels great to make things yourself.
-It gives you a real sense of accomplishment and pride knowing you did it yourself.
+It gives you a real sense of accomplishment and pride, knowing you did it yourself.
 Now you can feel good about doing all those loads of laundry knowing that you're cleaning them with a detergent that you created.
 Good for you!
 If you love this detergent recipe, be sure to share it with your friends and leave a comment below.